Schedule Call

 Non-compliance can lead to financial penalties, operational delays, and legal proceedings.

-Foreign companies may compare direct employment under Indian labour laws with alternatives such as:
+Foreign companies may compare direct employment with alternatives such as:

 • Independent contractors